Register Now !!

 • You prioritize environment

-DeCAT is one of the most powerful yet controversial modifications in the automotive tuning world.
-While it can improve performance and exhaust flow, it must be done carefully with proper ECU tuning and awareness of legal implications.
+DeCAT is one of the most powerful yet controversial modifications in the automotive world.
+While it improves performance, it must be done carefully with proper tuning and awareness of legal risks.

 👉 Use DeCAT only for track/off-road